FizzzFizzz/New-baseline-for-DRUNet-under-different-assumptions/README.md

 Table 3.
-Deblurring performance on CBSD68 by different convergent PnP methods in PSNR and SSIM values with Levin's kernels (without PnPI-xxx)
+Deblurring performance on CBSD68 by different convergent PnP methods in PSNR and SSIM values with Levin's kernels
 ---

 Noise level |$`\sigma=12.75`$|  \    |$`\sigma=17.85`$ | \